WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/z1-ScriptingEvents/beforeImportImage.md

 ## Notes

-This event is not called when importing image type files from panels in Smart Connection or Studio.
+This event is not called when importing image type files from panels in Studio or Smart Connection.

 ## Examples